 Everyone at Bradford Theatres is planning a year of celebration to acknowledge this magnificent milestone, starting with Disney's The Lion King; closely followed by the National Theatre's War Horse; and our very own unique A Night of Variety in September - a very special tribute to 100 glorious years of the Alhambra Theatre.

-As well as enjoying these theatrical treats at the Alhambra, don't forget to browse through the brochure to see what's on offer at our other venues - as ever, we offer the very best in live entertainment all year round."
+As well as enjoying these theatrical treats at the Alhambra, don't forget to see what's on offer at our other venues - as ever, we offer the very best in live entertainment all year round."

 Click here to read an interview with Adam by Nick Ahad Yorkshire Post